bologer/anycomment.io/readme.txt

 **Enhancements:**

-* Added ability to rate page in comments as guest or logged in user, #156
+* Added ability to rate page in comments as guest or logged in user (possible to disable from admin), #156
-* Added ability to edit comment or reply to a comment right above it, #164
+* Added ability to edit comment or reply to a comment right below it, #164
+* Added new option to enable/disable "Read more" for long comment, #169

 **Fixes:**